DudeDaCode/easypip/README.md

 Install (Installs From Pips Server, Recommended) :

-1) Install All Requirements
-2) Execute the easypip.py File
-3) In the textbox type in the name of the required package(s) (For example :- ```discord.py scipy``` would install discord.py and scipy)
+1) In the textbox type in the name of the required package(s) (For example :- ```discord.py scipy``` would install discord.py and scipy)
+2) Select Install Package from the drop-down menu
-4) Click Install
+3) Click Submit

-Link (Installs From Git, VCS) :
+Install from VCS (Installs From Git, VCS) :

-1) Install All Requirements
-2) Execute the easypip.py File
-3) In the textbox enter your package url (For example :- ```https://git.repo/some_pkg.git``` would install the given package)
+1) In the textbox enter your package url (For example :- ```https://git.repo/some_pkg.git``` would install the given package)
+2) Select Install from VCS
-4) Click Link
+3) Click Submit

-Text (Installs From Text File) :
+Install from Text File (Installs From Text File) :

-1) Install All Requirements
-2) Execute the easypip.py File
-3) Type in the full directory of your text file
+1) Type in the full directory of your text file
+2) Select the Text option
-4) Click Text
+3) Click Submit

-From Archive (Installs From An Archive) :
+Install From Archive (Installs From An Archive) :

-1) Install All Requirements
-2) Execute the easypip.py File
-3) Type in the full directory of your archive
+1) Type in the full directory of your archive
-4) Click From Archive
+2) Select the Archive option
+3) Click Submit

-From Source (Installs From Source) :
+Install From Source (Installs From Source) :

-1) Install All Requirements
-2) Execute the easypip.py File
-3) Type in the full directory of your source folder
+1) Type in the full directory of your source folder
-4) Click From Source
+2) Seelct the Source option
+3) Click Submit

 Make Package (Makes Package From Source) :

-1) Install All Requirements
-2) Execute the easypip.py File
-3) Type in the full directory of your packages source folder (the directory containing the setup.py file)
+1) Type in the full directory of your packages source folder
-4) Click Make Package
+2) Select Make Package Option
+3) Click Submit

 Upgrade (Upgrade A Package) :

-1) Install All Requirements
-2) Execute the easypip.py File
-3) In the textbox type in the name of the required package(s) (For example :- ```discord.py scipy``` would upgrade discord.py and scipy)
+1) In the textbox type in the name of the required package(s) (For example :- ```discord.py scipy``` would upgrade discord.py and scipy)
+2) Select Upgrade Package
-4) Click Upgrade
+3) Click Submit

 **REQUIREMENTS**

 Python (Tested On 3.8.5),
 Pip,
+PySimpleGui,
 Wheel (For Making Packages),
 Setuptools (For Making Packages)